Read as much or as little of this as you want

 Materials costs fluctuate significantly.
 Stones mostly go up but metals take wild swings.
 For example, let's say the spot price for silver is $21 an ounce (which it was when I first wrote this.)
 The artist doesn't pay spot, they have to buy the silver from a supplier which means they are paying whatever the supplier is charging.
 That supplier may still have inventory on hand from when spot was $31 an ounce so the artist is going to pay accordingly.

 Not very long ago artists were paying up to $60 an ounce for silver.
-There is a significant amount of finished jewelry on the market that was made at that time and the prices will, for that vendor, justifiably, reflect that.
+There is still finished jewelry on the market that was made at that time and the prices will, for that vendor, justifiably, reflect that.
 So, when looking at those similar items, they could have been purchased literally years apart and at very different prices.

 Another variable is shipping.
 On some items I may be $5 higher than someone the same piece but offer free shipping when they are charging $20.